NDelventhal/cot_reports/README.md

     - hosting data in a cleaned form (as the data contains somes cleanable parts) for enhanced frictionless access

 7. Acceptance of new technologies through commercial activities
-    - analysis of the acceptance of new technologies, through a screening if evidence for increased commercial interest activities can be found; example: commercial activities in the bitcoin futures of the Chicago Mercantile Exchange (CME)
+    - analysis of the acceptance of new technologies, through a screening if evidence for increased commercial interest activities can be found; example: commercial activities in Bitcoin futures at the Chicago Mercantile Exchange (CME)

 ## Sources